 Under the provisions of the DBA, overseas federal military and public works contractors are subject to the same workers' compensation rules, including the same insurance requirements and same schedules of benefits for affected workers, as maritime firms covered by the Longshore and Harbor Workers' Compensation Act (LHWCA).

-The DBA provides no-fault coverage and is an exclusive remedy to injured workers.
-Injured workers and the survivors of workers killed on the job are entitled to benefits for employment-related injuries, illnesses, and deaths regardless of fault and are not permitted to sue their employers or the federal government for any types of damages caused by employment-related incidents.
-However, DBA employees can bring third party lawsuits against persons and/or entitles whom are legally entities which are not their employers.
+The Defense Base Act provides no-fault coverage and is an exclusive remedy to injured workers.
+These injured workers and the survivors of workers killed on the job are entitled to benefits for employment-related injuries, illnesses, and deaths regardless of fault and are not permitted to sue their employers or the federal government for any types of damages caused by employment-related incidents.
+However, DBA employees can bring third party lawsuits against persons and/or entities who are legally entities which are not their employers.

 Who am I?

 My name is Bill Turley and I've had one of the two largest Defense Base Act law firms in the world.
 I have represented hundreds and hundreds of seriously injured civilian contractors from all over the world.
 We fight for the DBA benefits that they deserve.
 Make no mistake about it.
 It is a fight.
 Or at least it will be in order to get you all the money benefits and medical treatment that you are entitled to.
 In other words, even if you're getting DBA benefits now, it doesn't mean that you won't be in for a fight at some point.
 Whether it's for a lump-sum settlement or a weekly disability payment - make no mistake about it - you have a fight on your hands.

 Not to suggest that you should be rude or not polite with the adjuster and/or the insurance company lawyer.
 You should be professional all the time.
 It's just that you need to realize that the insurance company is not your friend.